prathameshp107/daily-task-tracker/README.md

 - **Jira Integration**: Connect projects to Jira boards and track issues
 - **Redmine Integration**: Link projects to Redmine for issue tracking
 - **Unified View**: Access all project information in one place
-- **Quick Access**: Direct links to project management tools from the dashboard
+- **Quick Access**: Direct links to project management tools from the tasks page

 ## 🎯 Task Management
 - **Create Tasks**: Add new tasks with comprehensive details including task ID, type, description, hours, project, and notes